 This section will guide you through advanced processing of files in RAW.
-It includes: pair-distance distribution analysis using GNOM and BIFT methods, ambiguity assessment for shape reconstructions, 3D reconstructions with bead models and electron density, and data deconvolution using singular value decomposition (SVD) and evolving factor analysis (EFA).
+It includes: pair-distance distribution analysis using GNOM and BIFT methods, ambiguity assessment for shape reconstructions, 3D reconstructions with bead models and electron density, SEC-SAXS data deconvolution using singular value decomposition (SVD) and evolving factor analysis (EFA), and baseline corrections for SEC-SAXS data.
 It refers to the RAW tutorial data.